Zendro-dev/single-page-app-codegen/README.md

 ### Associations Spec

-We will consider four possible types of associations:
+We will consider two types of associations accordingly to the number of records that can posibly be associated:
-1. belongsTo
+1. to_one
-2. hasOne
+2. to_many
-3. hasMany
-4. belongsToMany

-For all type of association, except for association of type 4 (belongsToMany), the necessary arguments would be:
+For both type of association, the necessary arguments would be:

 name | Type | Description
 ------- | ------- | --------------